actionml/docs.actionml.com/single_driver_machine.md

     export HADOOP_CONF_DIR=${HADOOP_CONF_DIR:-"/etc/hadoop"}
     ```

 ## 4.2.
-Setup Elasticsearch Cluster
+Setup an Elasticsearch Cluster

 - Change the `/usr/local/elasticsearch/config/elasticsearch.yml` file as shown below.
 This is minimal and allows all hosts to act as backup masters in case the acting master goes down.
 Also all hosts are data/index nodes so can respond to queries and host shards of the index.